Jamie Lee Hamilton

-Jamie Lee Hamilton (September 20, 1955 – December 23, 2019) was a Canadian political candidate and advocate of aboriginal people, residents of Vancouver's poverty-stricken Downtown Eastside, and sex trade workers.
+Jamie Lee Hamilton (September 20, 1955 – December 23, 2019) was a Canadian political candidate and advocate of aboriginal people, residents of Vancouver's poverty-stricken Downtown Eastside, and sex workers.
 She was an independent candidate for the publicly elected Vancouver Board of Parks and Recreation in the city's 2008 municipal election, after being controversially blocked from running on the Non-Partisan Association ticket.

 Hamilton was a lifelong resident of the Downtown Eastside and Strathcona, Vancouver.

 She ran for Vancouver City Council in 1996, becoming the first transgender person to run for political office in Canada.

 Early life

 Jamie Lee Hamilton was the child of Ralph Hamilton and Alice Hamilton.
 Ralph was an immigrant from Washington State, with Irish roots, who championed the unity of Ireland and Northern Ireland.
 Ralph was also a union organizer with the Foundry Workers' Union.

 Alice was from the Rocky Boy Band and became a leader of the aboriginal community in Vancouver.
 She was a founder of the Vancouver Aboriginal Friendship Centre in 1954.
 She was a cannery worker and member of the United Fishermen and Allied Workers' Union (UFAWU).
-She was one of the Militant Mothers of Raymur who blockaded the Burlington Northern Railway tracks to demand an overpass for the children of Raymur housing project to attend school.
+She was one of the Militant Mothers of Raymur who blockaded the Burlington Northern Railway tracks to demand an overpass so the children of the Raymur housing project could attend school.

 In 1967, Hamilton's parents co-founded the Unemployed Citizens Welfare Improvement Council (UCWIC) along with later-to-be Member of Parliament Margaret Anne Mitchell, tenants advocate Margaret Ellen Mitchell, and others.
 They also were among the first members of the Downtown Eastside Residents' Association (DERA).

 Hamilton attended Lord Strathcona Elementary School, Britannia Secondary School, and Capilano University.
 In 1968, in the Moccasin for Miles, she walked from Vancouver to Hope.
-Beginning in her youth, Hamilton worked in the sex trade and became an advocate of the various communities of which she was a member.
+Beginning in her youth, Hamilton worked as a sex worker and became an advocate of the various communities of which she was a member.
 In 1970, she was the first youth to be treated in Canada for gender identity disorder.
 Her doctor was William Maurice of the Vancouver Hospital and Health Sciences Centre.